In addition to the transaction mediator, WSO2 ESB also supports JMS transactions.

 A local transaction represents a unit of work on a single connection to a data source managed by a resource manager.
-In JMS, we can use the JMS API to get a transacted session and call methods for commit or rollback for the relevant transaction objects.
-This is managed internal to a resource manager.
+In JMS, you can use the JMS API to get a transacted session and to call methods for commit or roll back for the relevant transaction objects.
+This is managed internally by a resource manager.
 There is no external transaction manager involved in the coordination of such transactions.

-By default the session is not transacted and if you want to use JMS local transaction set the above parameter to
+<ESB HOME>/repository/conf/axis2/axis2.xmlfile.
+By default the session is not transacted.
+In order to make it transacted, set the parameter to true.

 If you are using a JMS Inbound endpoint for the transaction, set the scope of the

 <property name="SET_ROLLBACK_ONLY" scope="default" type="STRING" value="true"/>